YouSayData/waikato_r4ds/scripts/week02/README.md

 At the end of today, participants should be able to set up a basic project structure and find strategies to create plots like [these](https://yousayr.com/ds-intro/visChallenge/).

+# Friday

+This class we will be discussing chapters 5 of the [R4DS Book](https://r4ds.had.co.nz).

+We will also work along on this [online](https://yousayr.com/ds-intro/introVis/) scripts which we hadn't covered so far.

 ## R Libraries used

 ```